-California de la constanta de Subject Non- Life threatening injury or illness issue during digital programming Statement of Policy Volunteers should be prepared to instruct campers to safety and use appropriate action in the event of a non-life threatening medical issue during a digital program.
-Purpose To provide direction and guidance in the event an emergency takes place during or as a result • of virtual programming.
+Illness Subject Non- Life threatening injury or illness issue during digital programming Statement of Policy Volunteers should be prepared to instruct campers to safety and use appropriate action in the event of a non-life threatening medical issue during a digital program.
+Purpose To provide direction and guidance in the event an emergency takes place during or as a result of virtual programming.
 Guidelines Examples of these types of injuries or illnesses include, but are not limited to: Sprains, strains or a possible broken bone Minor burns Minor cuts - may need stitches Minor animal bites Sore throats and coughs Ear infection Fever or flu symptoms Communication: Use a calm voice with campers so as not to escalate any fears or panic.
 Inform program- specific medical staff, co-counselor, and program leader of concern.
 Document on daily activity log and complete an incident report if indicated.
 Roles and Response: In the event a staff member or volunteer becomes aware of a non-life threatening injury or Illness: 1.
 Staff should inquire about the nature and severity of the injury or illness.
 Use calm & direct questions.
 It is important to incorporate the rule of 3 (1 camper to 2 volunteers or staff).
 This could be 1 counselor/program leader and medical staff member.
 2. When a non-life threatening injury or illness occurs, use the "mute all" feature, and only unmute the camper and any other counselors dealing with the issue.
 This will alleviate the time it takes for all campers to manually mute themselves.
 When possible, inform the camper that you are moving them into a virtual break-out room with a counselor and medical staff so that you can talk privately.
 This will also ensure that the other camper's program will continue without disruption and reduce potential anxiety or fear in the other campers.
 In order to move the camper into the break-out room, the program leader will need to be present to facilitate the move.
 3. Volunteer counselor or medical staff shall inquire if there is an adult available in the camper's home that can provide assistance.
 If so, staff will direct the camper to seek help from that individual.
 4. If there is no one in the camper's home to assist, or the camper does not know if there is anyone available to assist and assistance is needed, the program leader will contact the Medical Director via cell phone for further direction.
 5. The Medical Director will contact the parent or guardian to inform them of the medical concern and offer guidance and assistance.
-The medical team and program specific staff will stay with the camper until a parent or guardian arrives to assist the camper and indicates that the camp team can sign off.6.
+The medical team and program specific staff will stay with the camper until a parent or guardian arrives to assist the camper and indicates that the camp from frequence of guidance and assistance.
+The medical team and program specific staff will stay with the camper until a parent or guardian arrives to assist the camper and indicates that the camp team can s 6.
 A debriefing should be conducted.
-Documentation of the event should occur in the daily program summary and an incident report should be completed. dany program summary and an incluent report should be completed.
+Documentation of the event should occur in the daily program summary and an incident report should be completed.